alexarnimueller/LSTM_peptides/github/README.md

   - Number of sequences to sample from the model after training.
 - `temp` *(OPTIONAL, default=0.8)*
   - Temperature to use for sampling.
+- `maxlen` *(OPTIONAL, default=48)*
+  - Maximum sequence length allowed when sampling new sequences
 - `dropout` *(OPTIONAL, default=0.1)*
   - Fraction of dropout to apply to the network.
 This scales with depth, so layer1 gets 1\*dropout, Layer2 2\*dropout etc.
 - `train` *(OPTIONAL, default=True)*
   - Whether to train the model (`True`) or just sample from a pre-trained model (`False`).
 - `lr` *(OPTIONAL, default=0.001)*